-Back in the days the island of Gran Canaria used to be diveded in two different kingdoms - Guanartematos - and Telde used to be the center of one of those kingdoms.
+Back in the days, the island of Gran Canaria used to be divided into two different kingdoms - Guanartematos - and Telde used to be the center of one of those kingdoms.
 When the Castillian conquest had concluded in 1483, a new town was basically erected and it was dedicated almost entirely to the agriculture and to the trade of sugar cane.
 These activities have transformed Telde in a prosperous town from an economical point of view and the city also become an important part of the island's social and cultural life.

 A day trip to Telde is a must while in Gran Canaria if you want to get a real feel of the Canarian way of life.
 The city today is very young, with almost 60% of its population being around the age of 30.
-The total population of Telde is
+The total population of Telde is around 100.000 people.

 Telde has one of the largest monumental and cultural complexes in the Canaries, where the simplicity of the Mudejar style is harmoniously combined with all other architectural styles.

-In Spain there's always something to celebrate and the town of Telde is no exception to this rule.
-Almost every month of the year brings on a religious ceremony, which is usually a reason of celebration and fiesta for the local people.
+In Spain, there's always something to celebrate and the town of Telde is no exception to this rule.
+Almost every month of the year brings on a religious ceremony, which is usually a reason for celebration and fiesta for the local people.
 If you want to learn more about the Canarian way of life and customs and tradition, then participating in one of their celebrations is a good place to start.

 The month of June brings with it the celebrations of San Juan Bautista, the patron saint of Telde.
-These festitivies are organized in the historical center, where the Church of San Juan Bautista is located and there's also the big square.
+These festivities are organized in the historical center, where the Church of San Juan Bautista is located and there's also the big square.
 These celebrations in honor of Saint John the Baptist marks the official start of summer in Telde.

 In July there's the Fiesta in Honor of Nuestra Senora del Carmen, saint patron of the sailors.
 A nice maritime ceremony is usually organized on the beach Melenara.